-"I can't answer that, Beth.
-I think the only thing we can do now is focus on creating a life here as best as can.
+"I can't answer that, Bethy.
+I think the only thing we can do now is focus on creating a life here as best as we can.
 Rebuild.
 Focus on how we're all gonna get along here."

 "Sure do."
 He nodded and looked down at his hands, which he was anxiously rubbing together.

-"Just hope we know what were getting ourselves into here."
+"Just hope we know what were gettin' ourselves into here."

 I looked over at Daryl, Glenn and Maggie; they sat across the room.
 Carol, Carol and Michonne all sat together at a table with the Tyrese and Sasha.
 Everyone seemed to have a look of concern.
 Guess no one really knew what to expect now.
-Certainly not all of these new people from Woodbury; they looked pretty upset by the whole thing and they didn't even know the worst of the story.
+Certainly not all of these new people from Woodbury; they all looked pretty upset by the whole thing.
+And, they didn't even know the worst of the story.
+Not yet at least.

-"To be honest, Dad … do we even know if we can trust them?"
+"To be honest, Daddy … do we even know if we can trust them?"

 "Of course, Dad.
 I know exactly what you mean."

 "For any of you that don't know, I'm Rick Grimes.
-Now, I know many of you are tired and have a lot of questions, which I will be happy to answer for you and then we can get you all settled into your new living quarters as soon as we can.
+Now, I know many of you have a lot of questions, which I will be happy to answer for you.
+And, I know y'all must be tired and we'll get ya settled into your new living quarters as soon as we can.
 For tonight, we're all gonna bunk here in this cell block until we can fortify one or two more of the adjacent cell blocks."

 Rick nodded over to the table where Maggie, Glenn and Daryl were sitting.
 Daryl got up and walked up over to Rick; he jumped up on the table and stood beside him.